-Between eight and ten weeks after the start of your internship, you will be asked to reflect on the progress made in the initial internship plan and formulated personal learning goals, and complete this form together with your host supervisor .
-You should send the progress evaluation form to your WU supervisor afterwards, to be reflected on during the progress evaluation meeting.
+Between eight and ten weeks after the start of your internship, you will be asked to reflect on the progress made in the initial internship plan and formulated personal learning goals, and complete this form together with your host supervisor in Osiris.
+Your host supervisor has to agree about the progress evaluation you wrote in Osiris and after that it is send to your WU supervisor to be reflected on during the progress evaluation meeting.

-Progress made in project and planning:

-Progress made in achieving the personal learning goals:

-Impression of your general performance at the internship provider (ask your supervisor and near colleagues):

-Strong points: .....

-Points for improvement / to pay attention to: .....

-Topics you are going to work on the forthcoming months:

-Overall impression of your internship: 'The student will be able to finish internship satisfactorily'
+These are the aspects which you have to discuss with your host supervisor during the progress evaluation:

+- ✓ Progress made in project and planning (maximum 2000 characters) - ✓ Progress made in achieving the personal learning goals (maximum 2000 characters) - ✓ Impression of your general performance at the internship provider (ask your supervisor and near colleagues) (maximum 2000 characters) - Strong points:... - Points for improvement/to pay attention to: - ✓ Topics you are going to work on the forthcoming months (maximum 2000 characters) - ✓ Overall impression of your internship: 'The student will be able to finish internship satisfactorily': Yes / No

-(If you hesitate to answer this question positively, short notice). please contact your WU sup ervisor within
+(If you (as supervisor) hesitate to answer this question positively, please contact the WU supervisor within short notice).

-Agreed and signed by

-Date:

-Student Internship (host) supervisor

-Sent to the WU supervisor on (date).